 (Final?) reflections of an MW student

 My time as an active Master of Wine student has come to an end, at the very least for the next two years.
-Here are my reflections on the last six momentous years.
+Here are my reflections on the last six momentous years of MW studies.

 WSET Diploma to MW student

 In 2013 I graduated with the WSET Diploma while working full time in a role related to UK higher education, while also writing and maintaining this wine website, www.winefriend.org.
 In many ways I did not need a new challenge but I was keen to go on learning about wine.
 My options were limited but I did have time to study and I wanted to learn to taste to a higher level so I embarked on the Master of Wine programme.
 I knew the chances of overall success were slim – around 10% is the usual pass rate quoted – but I was not overly deterred.
 How else was I going to deepen my understanding about wine while being based in an office job in London?

 Now six years later, it is two months since I learnt that my time as a student has come to an end.
 The rules of the MW are quite complicated.
 There are three elements, Theory, Practical and Research Paper and you have to pass the first two before you can start on the last.
 In order to proceed, you have to pass at least one of Theory or Practical within three attempts.
 If you only pass one of these, you have a total of five attempts to get the other element.
 As the exams are only set once a year, this can make for a lengthy process.

 After two years of the most intense study I can remember in a lifetime of study, I passed all five Theory papers at the first time of asking.
 However, I didn’t get close to passing Practical.
 I nearly hadn’t sat the exams in 2015 as I was not at all clear that I was ready.
 But a MW who had encouraged me to start on the whole enterprise thought I should have a go and he was right.
 I was thrilled to pass Theory.
 For the first time, I really felt that I belonged in the study programme.